Kotatsu: Other countries

-There are similar systems in countries around the world: economical and often sociable ways to keep warm while sitting still.
+There are similar economical and often sociable systems to keep warm while sitting still in countries around the world.
 In Spain and Portugal, the Mesa camilla is a small round table with a brasero heater (i.e. a brazier) placed underneath.
 The Netherlands used to use a foot stove.
-In the First World War, British Royal Engineers built 'Japanese footwarmers' in the trenches.
+During World War I, British Royal Engineers built 'Japanese footwarmers' in the trenches.

+The 18th-century traveler Lady Mary Wortley Montagu describes the similar tendour in her Turkish Embassy Letters.

 Tajikistan and Afghanistan have the very similar sandali, used even today in many traditional houses as a warm family eating place.
 Another similar item called the korsi is used likewise in Iran.

 In China and Korea, underfloor heating traditionally is used.
 The devices used in a similar fashion are, respectively, a Kang bed-stove and an ondol.
+Romans used a hypocaust for underfloor heating.